flurb18/AgentOoba/README.md

 # Tools

-AgentOoba will support [Langchain](https://python.langchain.com/en/latest/index.html) tools.
+AgentOoba supports [Langchain](https://python.langchain.com/en/latest/index.html) tools.
 All model prompting is set up, but while the input that the model generates can be passed to the tool, the result is just printed out, not fed back to the model.
 I still need to fine-tune the prompts, set up the model output parsing, update the UI, and implement context chaining (which is how the model will be able to utilize the tools output).

 There are a couple of tools already included for testing purposes.
 You can also customize each tool's description as it is passed to the model.
 The tools are disabled in the UI by default; you can enable evaluation and execution of the tools individually by clicking the check marks next to the tool name.
 The Agent will then evaluate if it can use the tool for each task and will execute the tool only if allowed to.